 Lewis (2005) encapsulating the state obligated rehabilitation argument, developed five principles of rehabilitation; i) Offenders should not be given a longer sentence in order to get rehabilitated, rehabilitation cannot be used as a pretext to extend punishment; ii) The theory of ‘cardinal proportionality’ should apply, giving the right of the offender to receive the least restrictive sentence available; iii) Rehabilitation is voluntary and has to include the voice of the offender.
 If rehabilitation becomes mandatory then the individual may resent this and go ‘through the motions’ without benefitting from it; iv) Prison should be a sanction of last resort and should be humane and constructive, particularly as rehabilitation must take place in an adequate environment; v) Rehabilitative measures should be freely open to all, in or out of the criminal justice system.

 The post-release provisions implemented within the ORA (2014) arguably fails to meet the threshold of Lewis’s (2005) principles of rehabilitation.
 The ORA extends the term of the punishment and control into the community under the surveillance of the probation system and threat of recall for non-compliance.
 The ORA could potentially become a more attractive sentence than a lesser community order by providing a ‘punitive envelope’ to sentencers (Halliday, 2001, p.20).
 The ORA does not give allowances to the form of rehabilitation offered post release as it is mandatory for all individuals sentenced to a short custodial sentence, regardless of need and could potentially foster a one-size-fits all approach not consistent with the need for individualised levels of support (Hough, Farrall and McNeil, 2013).
 The ORA helps to re-affirm prison as the primary form of criminal justice sanction in society, despite evidence of the poor state the system is in.
 Finally, the shift away from the welfare state and towards neoliberalism noted by Garland (2001) combined with the funding cuts of ‘safety net’ services under Government forced austerity measures (O’Hara, 2014) underlines the sparsity of practical help, assistance and rehabilitative measures available in society to those in or out of the criminal justice system.

+Within this context, rehabilitation has become re-imagined and re-marketed as a means to exert further control and coercion and supplants offenders interests in favour of a more managerial and technical approach, which appeals to the call for securitisation and public protection of the ‘late modern’ penal narrative (Robinson, 2008, p.437).

 Concluding thoughts: The Penal Imaginary